AKSingh-Udacity/WeeklyChallengeTwo/README.md

-#AdMob
+AdMob
-####*Admob* is a platformby Goggle that advertisers ads with apps which are the ad publisher.AdMob uses complex algorithm to determine the appropriate ad for the app user.
+Admob* is a platformby Goggle that advertisers ads with apps which are the ad publisher.AdMob uses complex algorithm to determine the appropriate ad for the app user.

-*Types of ad are*
+Types of ad are:-
 *Banner Ads
 *Interstial Ads
 *Native Ads